ShaobinTao/ShaobinTao/OpenCV/Installation.md

 * OpenCV 4.1.0 does not work well Ubuntu 14.04 LTS.
 I tried [OpenCV 3.2.0](https://github.com/opencv/opencv/releases/tag/3.2.0) and it worked for me.
 * ld cache needs to be refreshed in order to use locally built OpenCV libs.
+* The HelloWorld sample is for C/C++ users.

 ## Detailed Steps
 The main steps I found are from [Open CV docs](https://docs.opencv.org/4.0.1/d7/d9f/tutorial_linux_install.html).
 For completeness, I copied/pasted some steps here.
+* Install the dependency packages documented at https://docs.opencv.org/4.0.1/d7/d9f/tutorial_linux_install.html.
 * Download [OpenCV 3.2.0 source code](https://github.com/opencv/opencv/archive/3.2.0.zip).
 Note "git clone" would work also.
 Assume the source code is unziped to ~/opencv
 * Create a temp folder build
 ```